What Does A Milk Allergy Rash Look Like? | Clear Visual Guide

 It’s essential to differentiate a milk allergy rash from skin issues related to lactose intolerance because they stem from entirely different causes.

 A milk allergy involves an immune system response to proteins in milk, triggering rashes like hives or eczema flare-ups.
-In contrast, lactose intolerance is a digestive problem where the body cannot break down lactose sugar; it rarely causes skin symptoms directly.
+In contrast, lactose intolerance is a digestive problem where the body cannot break down lactose sugar; it does not typically cause hives or an allergic skin rash.

 Visual Differences at a Glance